 In my meetings in Washington I noticed a certain reticence in official circles with regard to Benazir.
 It was not that in the Administration there was any hostility towards her or any specific grounds for objecting to her (except perhaps a general disquiet associated with the Bhutto name).
 On the contrary, Benazir had impressed officials and the media with her eloquence and moderation during a visit to Washington earlier in the year.
-But some PPP workers in Washington had the impression that the Administration would ministership to the intelligence agencies who, as always, gave the government a wishful assessment of how the elections would, or could be made to, turn out.

-During her visit to China in 1989, on the flight to Shanghai Benazir suddenly turned to me to say, wonder if these people would ever have held elections if they knew that we were going to win.'
-I said, 'You owe your prime prefer to see her do a 'probation' on the Opposition benches, or as a member of a coalition government, before taking on the prime ministership.
+But some PPP workers in Washington had the impression that the Administration would prefer to see her do a 'probation' on the Opposition benches, or as a member of a coalition government, before taking on the prime ministership.
 There was an underlying doubt that a young woman, with the highest educational qualifications, true, but without experience in government, would be up to the job.
 There was also some concern that, having gone through all that she herself and the PPP as a party had suffered at the hands of Ziaul Haq, she might be motivated by the all too natural urge to wreak vengeance on their tormentors.

+20 During her visit to China in 1989, on the flight to Shanghai Benazir suddenly turned to me to say, wonder if these people would ever have held elections if they knew that we were going to win.'
+I said, 'You owe your prime ministership to the intelligence agencies who, as always, gave the government a wishful assessment of how the elections would, or could be made to, turn out.